Office of Financial Aid Mission Statement

 STEP 2: Complete the FAFSA application at www.fafsa.ed.gov using the Institute of Health Science School code: 042096 .
 Once complete, you will receive an Expected Family Contribution (EFC) report from the US Department of Education.

-STEP 3: Institute of Health Sciences will also receive and review an official Student Aid Report (SAR) from the Department of Education that includes your EFC.
-Your IOHS FAO will contact you to review this report with you, explain your options, and finalize a financial plan.
+STEP 3: Institute of Health Sciences will also receive and review an official Student Aid Report (SAR) from the Department of Education that includes your Expected Financial Contribution (EFC).
+Your IOHS advisor will discuss with you to review this report with you, explain your options, and finalize a financial plan.

 For more detailed information on the Federal Financial Aid Process, please contact a IOHS Financial Aid Officer by calling 1-410-821-9620.